Issues with In Transit Orders

 • Updated

-Lost or Damaged Shipments
+Delayed, Lost or Damaged Shipments

 **This account is created for claims access only and does not create a shipping account with the carrier.
-Whiplash's account number is not required for claims using any of the links below once you have created your own unique login**
+Parcel account number is not required for claims using any of the links below once you have created your own unique login**

 Insurance